 There are fewer hot topics in retirement planning than how much you should expect to spend once you retire.
 On the one hand, you won’t be spending for work-related activities so maybe you will spend less.
 On the other hand, health care costs will likely rise until you are eligible for Medicare.
 You may think you’ll eat out less when you retire because you’ll have time to cook at home more.
 On the other hand, you’ll travel more.
 You may think you will downsize your house or pay off the mortgage once you retire, but on the other hand, you’ll spend more on hobbies.
 You get the idea.
 There are “spend more” ideas and “spend less” ideas.
-So what is the right answer?
+What is the right answer?

 First, it depends on your choices so broad generalities are only guidelines.
 However, we see some patterns in the spending habits of our clients.
 They seem to go through three phases: